bytecodealliance/bytecodealliance.org/_posts/2023-02-21-wasi-threads.md

 of the Rust safeguards added to Wasmtime might impact threaded performance and indeed they did: after removing sub-optimal copies, performance was back to normal ([#5566](https://github.com/bytecodealliance/wasmtime/pull/5566)).
-The workload I used for this performed parallel compression &mdash; the idea is that the work of compressing chunks of a file into separate threads can be efficiently split into separate threads.
+The workload I used for this performed parallel compression &mdash; the idea is that the work of compressing chunks of a file can be efficiently split into separate threads.
 (Why use WebAssembly for this?
 You tell me; I would typically use natively-compiled binaries myself, but for demo purposes `gzip` is an easily-parallelizable, recognizable workload).

 ![The components compiled together with wasi-sdk for the parallel compression benchmark.]({{
 site.baseurl }}/articles/img/2023-02-21-wasi-threads/compiled-components.png)